Hurwitz zeta function

 This series is absolutely convergent for the given values of s and a and can be extended to a meromorphic function defined for all s ≠ 1.
-The Riemann zeta function is ζ(s,1).
+The Riemann zeta function is ζ(s, 1).
 The Hurwitz zeta function is named after Adolf Hurwitz, who introduced it in 1882.

-Hurwitz zeta function corresponding to a = 1/3.
-It is generated as a Matplotlib plot using a version of the Domain coloring method.
+Hurwitz zeta function corresponding to a = 1/3, shown using domain coloring.

 Hurwitz zeta function corresponding to a = 24/25.

 Hurwitz zeta function as a function of a with s = 3 + 4i.